DanielMaczak/irmas-preact-form-components/README.md

 ## Installation

 // Will be added after first full release

 ## Requirements

 I am developing in Preact version 10.19.

+## Use case

+// Will be added after first full release

+## Future additions

+Following is the list of planned features:

+- Dropdown Input: options selector, potentially heavily based on current HTML tricks for the best performance.
+- Button: mainly to complete the set, currently I have no special features in mind.
+- Panel Switch: a panel of options to pick (no radio buttons), hopefully fully utilizing current HTML tricks to deliver the functionality.

 ## Components